Thomasporta/Steam-Data-Analysis/README.md

 In recent years the increase of game releases has also created this second class of games which are not in Steam's No Man's Land, but aren't very far from it.
 In fact, since 2017, the Median Reviews per Game has been around 60, meaning that half of the games released in that time have less than 60 reviews (and more than 10 as explained in the data section).
 Considering 16000 games have been released since 2017, 8000 games have less than 60 reviews.
 One could say that the market is saturated, but clearly if games are being made then there is money to make these games.
 Gone are the days when Steam carefully selected its partners, the storefront is truly selling all kinds of games now.

 However, are those unplayed games low quality?
 If so, we would expect a positive skewness in the Review Distribution, meaning many games would have low review scores.
-We show this distribution along the average price of each review score bar (the format of the price is such that 700 is 7$).
+We show this distribution along the average price of each review score bar.

 ![view](ReviewDistributionWPrice.PNG)